postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ---

 _Variables_ enable you to store and reuse values in Postman.
 By storing a value as a variable, you can reference it throughout your collections, environments, requests, and test scripts.
-If you need to update the value, you only have to change it in one place.
+If you need to update the value of a variable, you make one change and the new value is available for you wherever you use the variable.
 Variables help you work efficiently, collaborate with teammates, and set up dynamic workflows.

 ## Contents